ulfschneider/ulfschneider.github.io/_posts/blog/2012-08-31-art-in-work.md

 banner:
 bottomline:
 author:
-abstract: The Agile Manifesto represents a force that is behind any concrete Agile procedure like XP, Scrum or Kanban.
+abstract: The Agile Manifesto represents a force that is behind any concrete agile procedure like XP, Scrum or Kanban.
 This force, the culture to challenge the status quo, attracts certain people and companies.
 ---
 This text was first published in OBJEKTspektrum, issue 5/2012, under the title [„Die Kunst in der Arbeit, eine Herausforderung des Status quo“][schneider2012].
 I have enhanced and translated the initial document to publish it here on [{{site.url | remove:"http://"}}]({{site.url}}).

-The Agile Manifesto [[Beck et al. 2001]][agilemanifesto] represents a force that is behind any concrete Agile procedure like XP, Scrum or Kanban.
+The Agile Manifesto [[Beck et al. 2001]][agilemanifesto] represents a force that is behind any concrete agile procedure like XP, Scrum or Kanban.
 This force, the culture to challenge the status quo, attracts certain people and companies.

 People
 ---